This page should hold the answers to any questions you may have, but do feel free to contact Embroidery Now if you need more information.

 This link to Google Maps should show you the surrounding area.

 The class fee includes light refreshments, morning and afternoon - tea, coffee, biscuits (and sometimes a cake).
-Please contact us beforehand if you have any dietary requirements - we can provide soya milk or non-gluten biscuits.
+Please contact us beforehand if you have any dietary requirements - for example we can provide soya milk or non-gluten biscuits.

 Lunch is taken between about 1pm to 2pm (teacher's call) and is your own responsibility.
 The main High Street is only a couple of minutes away with a Greggs, Sainsburys, and Marks and Spencer.